How To Get Legally Married in Aberdeen

 Link to Marriage Registration form here

-You need to submit all these to the Registry office no later than 29 days before the legal bit date.
+You need to submit all these to the Registry office anything from 3 months before your wedding date but no later than 29 days.

-Or you can now hand them in at the front door of Marshall College in a sealed envelope clearly marked for “Registrar of births, deaths and marriages” between 9am-1pm Monday-Friday.
+Currently, in Aberdeen, you need to hand your paperwork in at the front door of Marshall College in a sealed envelope clearly marked for “Registrar of births, deaths and marriages” between 9am-1pm Monday-Friday.

 - Original birth certificate